For daily wit & wisdom, sign up for the Almanac newsletter.

 Water Lily Meanings and Symbolism

-• Water lilies, most notably the white variety, have traditionally symbolized purity, innocence, and chastity.
+Water lilies, most notably the white variety, traditionally symbolize purity, innocence, and chastity.

-• In Buddhism and Hinduism, water lilies are said to represent resurrection and rebirth because the flowers open and close each day.
-Buddhists also believe water lilies symbolize enlightenment because the beautiful flowers emerge from the dark and dirty floor beneath the surface of the water.
+In Buddhism and Hinduism, water lilies represent resurrection and rebirth because the flowers open and close daily.
+Buddhists also believe water lilies symbolize enlightenment because the beautiful flowers emerge from the dark and dirty floor beneath the water’s surface.

 Water Lily in History

-• In Greek legends, nymphs are the protectors of water, so it’s fitting that the water lily’s botanical family name—Nymphaeaceae—is derived from these female divinities.
+In Greek legends, nymphs are water protectors, so it’s fitting that the water lily’s botanical family name—Nymphaeaceae—is derived from these female divinities.

 Water Lilies in the (Water) Garden

-Water lilies are not only beautiful, but are an important part of the ecosystem.
-The plants grow from rhizomes planted in muddy areas below the water surface, but their lilypad foliage provides shade to reduce algae growth, are a food source for fish and wildlife, and act as a filter for the water in which they grow.
+Water lilies are not only beautiful but also an important part of the ecosystem.
+The plants grow from rhizomes planted in muddy areas below the water surface, and their lilypad foliage provides shade to reduce algae growth, is a food source for fish and wildlife, and filters the water in which they grow.

 Tim Goodwin, the associate editor for The Old Farmer's Almanac, has been reading North America's oldest continuously published periodical since he was a young child, growing up just a short drive from the OFA office.
 Read More from Tim Goodwin